What Is the Meaning of Comfort Care? FAQ and Best Practices

 On some occasions, a patient’s prognosis could unexpectedly change and they may live longer than expected.
 In these instances, patients and their doctors will discuss their care options and make plans for how to respond to a relapse in their condition.

-Best Practices for Providing Comfort Care
+Best Practices for Embodying the Full Meaning of Comfort Care

 1. Create an Order Set for Symptom-Based Care